fredreichbier/ooc-lua/README.md

 With mingw, you need to use the linker option `--export-all-symbols`.
-If you've compiled luajit yourself, you can simply edit `luajit.pc` to have a Cflags line like this:
+If you've compiled luajit yourself, you can simply edit `luajit.pc` to have a Libs line like this:

 ```
 Libs: -L${libdir} -l${libname} -Wl,--export-all-symbols